New Survey Reveals that HR Leaders Are Prioritizing Artificial Intelligence to Improve the Employee Experience

 “All of the challenges revealed in the new Pulse Report can be solved with automation and AI,” said Calhoun.
 “When employees have one place to go across the enterprise to not only receive answers from HR, but also from IT, Payroll, Workplace Resources, and more, their productivity goes up.
 And when the self-help experience is similar to what they have come to expect in their consumer lives, employee satisfaction and retention rise as well.”

-- Pulse Report on Strategies for HR Service Management
+- View the Pulse Report: Strategies for HR Service Management

 Pulse Report Methodology